dan-pereira/final-year-project/docs/proposal/proposal.md

 ### Introduction

 > Describe the general area covered by the project.

 Our idea for our Final Year Project is to create a Smart Garden.
 This will allow us to create an environment for plants to grow without any need to look after them.
+Users will have the option to take full control at any time or leave the garden as is without any input as the garden will maintain as ideal conditions as possible for the plant to survive.

 ### Outline